Questions & Answers

 Q. What is your training?

-A. I have various qualifications including a post-graduate Diploma in Therapeutic Counselling, a Certificate in Life Coaching and an MA from Oxford.
+A. I have various qualifications including a post-graduate Diploma in Therapeutic Counselling, a Certificate in Online Counselling, an Advanced Certificate in Coaching and an MA from Oxford.
 Please see my About Me page for further details.